TheRiceCold/dots/.github/README.md

 > [!NOTE]
 > This is my personal configuration for my setup.
-> If something doesn't work, feel free to open up an issue or message me
+> If something doesn't work, feel free to open up an issue or message me.

 ## ❄️ Flake Overview